shusank8/hophakcbackend/README.md

-# ⚡ WebPilot AI Agent
+# ⚡ AI Browser Agent

 **HopHacks 2025 – Bloomberg Social Good Track**
 *An AI browsing assistant that automates web tasks — from searching to form-filling — to boost efficiency for everyone.*